 Flash is always taken lane or jungle or even mid, with 2 dashes he is hard to catch or evade but with 3, its impossible.
 As well as this you can use it to get inside your Resonating Strike range or to combo it with Dragon's Rage + Flash combo to catc hout unsuspecting carries.

-•Start with your Safeguard and auto the red buff then Safeguard so that you use shield the first auto from the camp.
+•Start with your Safeguard and auto the Blue Sentinel then Safeguard so that you use shield the first auto from the camp.

 •Attack the camp twice to consume Flurry, then use Iron Will while kiting the camp backwards.